percona/k8spsmdb-docs/docs/faq.md

 specific platform and/or you are new to the Percona Operator for MongoDB as a whole.

-## Which versions of MongoDB the Operator supports?
+## Which versions of MongoDB does the Operator support?

 Percona Operator for MongoDB provides a ready-to-use installation of the MongoDB-based database cluster inside your Kubernetes installation.
 It works